 Bid Price = Factor * dCVR * tCPI

-Auto Blacklisting tool is a safety net on top of the model.
-This tool identifies loss making apps and blacklists them.
+Auto Blacklisting model is a safety net on top of the model.
+This model identifies loss making apps and blacklists them.
 It identifies loss making apps by a probability model.
-The tool defines a prior distribution for loss (or profit) of every (app, campaign) combination.
+The model defines a prior distribution for loss (or profit) of every (app, campaign) combination.
 At regular intervals, it computes the probability that loss > 0 (the probability that the app is a loss making app).

 How to achieve the best possible results.